electric-sql/electric/website/docs/reference/benchmarks.md

   </a>
 </figure>

-This benchmark measures how long it takes for a write to reach a client subscibed to the affected shape.
-The x axis is the number of active shapes, each shape in this benchmark being disjoint from the others so a write will only ever affect one shape.
+This benchmark evaluates the time it takes for a write operation to reach a client subscribed to the relevant shape.
+On the x-axis, the number of active shapes is shown.
+Each shape in this benchmark is independent, ensuring that a write operation affects only one shape at a time.

-The two graphs vary by what type of where clause is used for the shapes:
+The two graphs differ based on the type of WHERE clause used for the shapes:
-- In the top graph a where clause of the form `field = constant` is used, where each shape has a different constant.
-Where clauses in this form and others have been optimised to be fast regardless of the number of shapes.
-You can see the latency is flat at 6ms.
-This 6ms includes the time Postgres takes to execute the write, Postgres taking about 3ms and
+- **Top Graph:** The WHERE clause is in the form `field = constant`, where each shape is assigned a unique constant.
+These types of WHERE clause, along with similar patterns, are optimised for high performance regardless of the number of shapes — analogous to having an index on the field.
+As shown in the graph, the latency remains consistently flat at 6ms as the number of shapes increases.
+This 6ms latency includes 3ms for PostgreSQL to process the write operation and 3ms for Electric to propagate it.
-  Electric taking the remaining 3ms.
+  We are actively working to optimise additional WHERE clause types in the future.
-- In the botton graph a where clause of the form `field LIKE constant` is used which is an example of a where clause that is not optimised.
-You can see the latency rises linearly with the number of shapes.
-This is because Electric has to check each shape to see if the write affects it.
-Even so, response times are fast.
+- **Bottom Graph:** The WHERE clause is in the form `field LIKE constant`, an example of a non-optimised query type.
+  In this case, the latency increases linearly with the number of shapes because Electric must evaluate each shape individually to determine if it is affected by the write.
+  Despite this, the response times remain low, a tenth of a second for 10,000 shapes.

 #### 4. One shape with many clients